vill/require_reloader/README.md

 # RequireReloader

-Auto-reload local gems or `.rb` files that you `require`'d **without restarting server** in Rails app development.
+Auto-reload `require` files or local gems without restarting server during Rails development.

 Currently, it supports Rails 3+ and above, including 3.1 and 3.2.

-It uses `ActionDispatch::Callbacks.to_prepare` to reload the `require`'d files before each request.
+It uses `ActionDispatch::Callbacks.to_prepare` to reload the `require` files before each request.
 In Rails 3.2, it uses `watchable_dirs` to reload only when you modify a file.

 ## Usage